Why I’ve Changed How (and Where) I Work: Rising Crime Against Photographers in the Bay Area

 3. Equipment Is Expensive to Replace

-Much of my gear costs tens of thousands of dollars and is not easily or immediately replaceable—even with insurance.
-Losing a camera is losing my livelihood.
+Much of my equipment costs tens of thousands of dollars and is not easily or immediately replaceable—even with insurance.
+Losing a camera or lighting equipment is losing my livelihood.
 And if the situation involves violence?
 The damage goes far beyond equipment.

 4. Certain Locations Are Now Off-Limits

-Due to repeated incidents, I now avoid areas like Twin Peaks, the Palace of Fine Arts, Union Square, the Embarcadero, parts of Oakland (including Lake Merritt and downtown), and select San Francisco landmarks (Golden Gate Bridge, Transamerica Building, Painted Ladies, Salesforce Tower, Palace of Fine Arts) unless we’re working with proper security and during specific hours.
-These areas, while visually stunning, have proven to be high-risk.
+Due to repeated incidents, I now avoid areas like Twin Peaks, the Palace of Fine Arts, Union Square, the Embarcadero, parts of Oakland (including Lake Merritt and downtown), and select San Francisco landmarks (Golden Gate Bridge, Transamerica Building, Painted Ladies, Salesforce Tower, Palace of Fine Arts, Embarcadero, Civic Center, Market Street, the Mission) unless we’re working with proper security and during specific hours.
+These areas, while visually interesting, have proven to be high-risk.

 A Higher Minimum Investment for Outdoor Shoots